bluecraank/UTM_to_PMG/Readme.md

 # Migrate your Mail White and Blacklists from Sophos UTM to Proxmox Mail Gateway
+## And or add custom entries for mail address manually

 ## Export XML file
 1. Go to Sophos UTM Admin Portal